maryamcafe/HearthStone/src/main/java/readme.md

 Json serialization using Gson: https://futurestud.io/tutorials/gson-getting-started-with-java-json-serialization-deserialization
 ## Structure
+Following a pattern similar to MVC, here model, view and controller are separate.
-There are 3 main packages in this project: logic, model and UI.
-There also are some utility packages as following logging, interfaces and utils.
+Therefore, we have 3 main packages: logic, model and UI, plus some utility packages, such as: logging, interfaces and utils.
+ DisplayAdmin and the other Mapper classes (currently in UI package) build and manage the communication between logic ad UI, if we are to build our application on network basis, Mappers should be on the server-side, talking to the user interface on the client-side using String API.

+ It's also important to note that Mappers, as the only ways to access the UI, have no direct access to data, nor the model classes.
+But they have access only to logic classes, which are named by a "Manager" postfix, such as PlayerManager, or GameManager.

 The project developed in 3 phases, which were exerted as 3 branches from head.
 The firsy phase is all about basic